Roman-Simone/CLIMBER_RECOGNIZER/README.md

 ## Installation

 In order to run the project you'll need to clone it and install the requirements.
-We suggest you to create a virtual environment
+I suggest you to create a virtual environment.
+These are the steps:
 - Clone it

     ```BASH